Small modular reactor: List of reactor designs

-Siting/infrastructure
+Siting and infrastructure

-SMRs are expected to require less land, e.g., the 470 MWe 3-loop Rolls-Royce SMR reactor should take 40000 m2, 10% of that needed for a traditional plant.
-This unit is too large to meet the International Atomic Energy Agency's definition of a SMR being smaller than 300MWe and will require more on-site construction, which calls into question the claimed benefits of SMRs.
-The firm is targeting a 500-day construction time.
+SMRs are expected to be more flexible in their deployment than large power plants.
+The use of inherent safety features and smaller emergency planning zones is expected to allow them to be deployed on industrial or military sites as well as closer to urban areas.
+They can also be deployed in power grids that are too small to accommodate large reactors.
+Electricity needs in remote locations are usually small and variable, making a smaller plant ideal.

-Electricity needs in remote locations are usually small and variable, making them suitable for a smaller plant.
-The smaller size may also reduce the need to access to a large grid to distribute their output.
+In rural areas, limited grid coverage limits the deployment of large power plants.
+According to the IAEA, a single power plant should not represent more than 10% of the total grid capacity.
+Their smaller physical footprint and smaller generating capacity makes SMRs better suited for small power grids.

 Proposed sites

 Argentina

 In February 2014, the CAREM SMR project started in Argentina with the civil engineering construction of the containment building of a prototype reactor.
 The CAREM acronym means Central ARgentina de Elementos Modulares.
 The National Atomic Energy Commission (Comisión Nacional de Energía Atómica, CNEA), the Argentine government agency in charge of nuclear energy research and development and Nucleoeléctrica Argentina, the national nuclear energy company, are cooperating to achieve the realization of the project.

 CAREM-25 is a prototype of 25 MWe, the first nuclear power plant completely designed and developed in Argentina.
 The project was suspended several times before being resumed.
 In October 2022, CNEA expected that the civil construction works would be finished by 2024.
 If construction continues according to plan, the first criticality of CAREM-25 is foreseen by the end of 2027.